DesenTao/baty.net-hugo/content/post/2018/2018-08-04-stuck-with-org-mode.md

 very productive process for me, so this hasn't been a total wash.

 There's just no way I could use anything but Org-mode now.
-It's simply too good at everything I want a task manager needs to be good at.
+It's simply too good at everything I want a task manager to be good at.
 The only thing I miss is a decent iOS option for the iPad.
 On the other hand, I rarely manage tasks on the iPad anyway, so I'll be sticking with Org-mode.
 Probably forever[^maybe].